A 7-Part Overview To Help You Fix Yellow Toenails

 Yellowing toenails may be a sign of aging, infection or nail polish staining.
-Healthy toenails are generally clear and they won't have any indentations or ridges or any odd shapes on them.
+Healthy toenails are generally clear, and they won't have any indentations or ridges or any odd shapes on them.
 If they are turning yellow, however, it may be a result of something that is less serious such as aging or your nail polish staining.
-It may also be a serious infection that is easily treatable as well.
+It may also be a severe infection that is easily treatable as well.
 Find out the causes, and fix yellow toenails with the help of this overview.

 Yellow Toenail Syndrome

-Yellow toenail syndrome isn't dangerous in and of itself, however, the cause may be dangerous.
+Yellow toenail syndrome isn't dangerous in and of itself; however, the cause may be dangerous.
 It may be due to an underlying medical condition.
 It could be a fungus, an infection or a medical disorder.
 See your doctor immediately if you notice any of the following changes in your toenails: changes in the shape or the thickness of your toenails, bleeding, pain, swelling, discharge, or infection, a doctor can identify what is going on and help you treat them properly.

 Rarely, they may also be a sign of a condition called yellow nail syndrome or YNS.
-Doctors aren't sure what causes YNS however, those who do have it have yellowed toenails, thickened toenails, curved toenails and the nails grow slowly, patients will also have respiratory issues.
-The toenails may have ridges and they may also have indentations that can turn green or black.
+Doctors aren't sure what causes YNS; however, those who do have it have yellowed toenails, thickened toenails, curved toenails, and the nails grow slowly, patients will also have respiratory issues.
+The toenails may have ridges, and they may also have indentations that can turn green or black.

 Aging And Toenail Polish

 Aging may be a natural reason that toenails and fingernails turn yellow.
 As people age their toenails grow thicker and the shape tends to change, the color can also change to yellow.
 Those who are aging will notice that there is more yellow to their toenails.